 Bishop, an only child, experienced upheaval at a tender age.
 Her father died before she was a year old.
 Her mother suffered through serious bouts of mental instability and was permanently committed to an institution when Elizabeth was only five years old.
 The poet never saw her mother again.
 She was taken at first by her maternal grandparents, who lived in Nova Scotia, Canada.
 After some years, however, her paternal grandparents took charge of her.
 They were well-to-do inhabitants of Massachusetts, and expressed their concern over the limited financial and educational resources available in Nova Scotia.
 Under their guardianship, Bishop was sent to the elite Walnut Hills School for Girls and to Vassar College.

 Her years at Vassar were tremendously important to Bishop.
 There she met Marianne Moore, a fellow poet who also became a lifelong friend.
 Working with a group of students that included Mary McCarthy, Eleanor Clark, and Margaret Miller, she founded the short-lived but influential literary journal Con Spirito, which was conceived as an alternative to the well-established Vassar Review.
 After graduating, Bishop lived in New York and traveled extensively in France, Spain, Ireland, Italy, and North Africa.
 Her poetry is filled with descriptions of her journeys and the sights she saw.
-In 1938, she moved to Key West, where she wrote many of the poems that eventually were collected in her Pulitzer Prize-winning North and South.
+In 1938, she moved to Key West, where she wrote many of the poems that eventually were collected in her first volume North and South (1946).
+Her second poetry collection, Poems: North & South/A Cold Spring (1955) received the Pulitzer Prize.
 In 1944 she left Key West, and for fourteen years she lived in Brazil, where she and her lover, the architect Lota de Macedo Soares, became a curiosity in the town of Pétropolis.
 After Soares took her own life in 1967, Bishop spent less time in Brazil than in New York, San Francisco, and Massachusetts, where she took a teaching position at Harvard in 1970.
 That same year, she received a National Book Award in Poetry for The Complete Poems.
 Her reputation increased greatly in the years just prior to her death, particularly after the 1976 publication of Geography III and her winning of the Neustadt International Prize for Literature.

 Bishop worked as a painter as well as a poet, and her verse, like visual art, is known for its ability to capture significant scenes.
 Though she was independently wealthy and thus enjoyed a life of some privilege, much of her poetry celebrates working-class settings: busy factories, farms, and fishing villages.
 Analyzing her small but significant body of work for Bold Type, Ernie Hilbert wrote: "Bishop's poetics is one distinguished by tranquil observation, craft-like accuracy, care for the small things of the world, a miniaturist's discretion and attention.
 Unlike the pert and wooly poetry that came to dominate American literature by the second half of her life, her poems are balanced like Alexander Calder mobiles, turning so subtly as to seem almost still at first, every element, every weight of meaning and song, poised flawlessly against the next."